There are almost as many different methods for consuming cannabis concentrates (also known as extracts) as there are different types available.

 Part 3: Are concentrates right for me?
 On potency, expected effects and more

 For the most part, these at-home units have been replaced by portable, convenient “vape pen” options which range in price from $30 to $200 depending upon features and quality.
 Rather than being tethered to a power outlet for the entire smoking session, these devices can be charged via USB and taken anywhere, allowing the user complete mobility.
-Most personal vaporizers of this ilk can accept only solvent-extracted concentrates (wax, shatter, oils), but some can also vaporize high-quality water hash and even flowers if they are designed to handle various substances.
+Most personal vaporizers of this ilk can accept only solvent-extracted extracts (wax, shatter, oils), but some can also vaporize high-quality water hash and even flowers if they are designed to handle various substances.

-Vaporizers allow the user to experience the pure flavor of the concentrate while avoiding any actual combustion of the material, which generally makes it an easier experience on the lungs and results in less carcinogens and tar than smoking.
+Vaporizers allow the user to experience the pure flavor of the extract while avoiding any actual combustion of the material, which generally makes it an easier experience on the lungs and results in less carcinogens and tar than smoking.

 The downside to portable vaporizers is that many of the units on the market have weak batteries or heating elements and tend to give mediocre hits, which don’t completely vaporize the concentrate and result in degraded flavor and lesser effects compared to a more thorough way of consuming such as smoking in a hash pipe or dabbing (see below).
 The other downside to many portable vaporizers is that they have been linked to nefarious chemicals such as arsenic and boron, which are often left as residuals during their manufacturing process (most of these units are made in China, where regulations are looser).
 It is suggested that you study your options before purchasing any vape pen, as there are high-quality units on the market that are free of these issues.